 If your roofing contractor determines that it’s necessary to involve the insurance company, you’ll need to make a claim.
 If you have an older roof, it is possible they may cover a portion of it if not the entire roof.
 Make sure you ask your insurance agent the necessary questions in order to get anything and everything done in a timely manner.
 Timing is important when it comes to filing insurance claims.
 Certain companies set limitations and restrictions.
 You want to be fully aware of any restrictions so that the process doesn’t take longer than needed.
 Here are a few questions you may want to ask your agent:

 - How long does it take to process a claim?

 - When should I expect the adjuster to come inspect the house?

 - What repairs will the insurance cover?

 - Are there any special requirements or limitations?

 The insurance agent will then set up an appointment for the adjuster to come by your home and inspect the roof to take note of the damage.
 The amount of money you will get for the roof will be based on the depreciated value of the roof.
 The claims process may take a while; make sure to have a contingency plan for any excessive damage to hold you off till the repairs are made.
 Once the claim is processed and approved, the insurance agent or the adjuster will reach out to you with the resolution.

 Once your claim is in motion you should have your roofing contractor come back for assistance with the repairs.
 Filing a roof replacement claim can become a long process.
 Make sure to have some photos, if possible, of the roof prior to the damage.
 It will give your roofer more information on what steps to take to get your roof repaired exactly how you want it.

-Looking for a professional roofing contractor to inspect your roof, or need help with a roof replacement claim?
-Contact Divided Sky Roofing and Exteriors, a San Marcos roofing company, for more information.
+Looking for a professional roofing contractor to inspect your roof, after having storm or wind damage in San Marcos, TX?
+Need help with a roof replacement claim?
+Contact Divided Sky Roofing & Solar, a San Marcos roofing company, for more information.